When integrating your new application with IAM Services, you may have the option to receive one or more attributes as part of the integration.

 Identifiers Can Change

-One important thing to be aware of is that there are no truly immutable identifiers.
 That is, once you leave the scope of a system, you cannot rely upon an identifier to never change.
 For example:

 - Your Social Security Number (SSN) can change under limited circumstances .